roman-milk/roman-milk.github.io/railway-slut-adventures.md

  I took my money from James and he left Jody and I alone in the room.
 Although I'd just been fucked for over 2 hours I hadn't had a satisfying orgasm yet myself and was ready to find more cocks to play with.

  I'm sure between us; Jody and I could find some willing guys.
-Report_Story #1